-Supporting a Universal Child Care Program
+Supporting a Canada-Wide Child Care and Early Years System

 Affordable and high quality child care is essential for nonprofit workers

 Because ONN believes in decent work for women, we are advocating for a Canada-wide child care and early years system that is high quality and affordable.

 Child care enables parents to work, especially 80 per cent of the nonprofit workforce which consists of women workers, is a critical source of employment for women in of itself, and nonprofit child care models are proven to provide higher quality of care because of their focus on decent work and re-investing profits into their missions.